md-mohosin/kalni/README.md

 - Add to Cart / Remove from Cart
 - Secure Checkout System
 - Order History
-✅ This website supports two roles: Admin (with full product and user management access) and User (with product browsing and ordering access).
+-This website supports two roles: Admin (with full product and user management access) and User (with product browsing and ordering access).✅